sramzi123/splunk-sysmon-detection-lab/docs/troubleshooting.md

 After getting Sysmon installed and the TA on my Universal Forwarder configured with an explicit sourcetype override, I expected events to land in Splunk tagged as XmlWinEventLog:Microsoft Windows Sysmon/Operational.
 Instead, every single event kept showing up as the generic xmlwineventlog sourcetype, no matter what I changed.

+(NOTE: I ran across this problem again on a fresh install, which means its a characteristic of the TA package itself)

 I checked the forwarder config with btool and it confirmed my sourcetype setting was correct and active.

 ```powershell